What is duty of care?

 In Canada and the United States, there are stringent health and safety and employment laws to ensure companies take reasonable steps to protect their workers.
 Failure to adhere to these can result in heavy fines for the organization or supervisors.
 For extreme breaches that result in injuries or death, the penalty includes imprisonment.

 Aside from the legal obligations, a company has a moral responsibility to protect their workers.
 Unsafe working conditions lead to low morale and high stress which result in a decrease of productivity, increase in absences and turnover rates.
-In the United States, stress and depression is estimated to cause 200 million lost workdays each year at a cost of $17 billion to $44 billion to employers.
+In the United States, stress and depression are estimated to cause 200 million lost workdays each year at a cost of $17 billion to $44 billion to employers.

 Using connected worker technology to exceed duty of care responsibilities